 5. App Development

-With the average American now spending 3-4 hours a day on their smartphones, there is a huge demand for skilled app developer.
+With the average American now spending 3-4 hours a day on their smartphones, there is a huge demand for a skilled app developer.
 Or if you have an idea for an app, learn how to build it yourself because you probably won’t be able to afford a good developer to do it for you.

 How to start learning App Development online: